 Here are a few of the most striking traits that are associated with successful entrepreneurs across industries:

-Keen eye to recognize opportunities: An entrepreneur envisions a business idea after carefully weighing all the opportunities.
+Keen eye to recognize business opportunities: An entrepreneur envisions a business idea after carefully weighing all the opportunities.
 So, the efficacy of the idea, really depends upon how well you spot a market opportunity over other attractive opportunities- at the right time.
 It involves acting on an insight into how a gap, for instance, in a product offering or process can be improved or how various resources can be galvanized to produce a new operations mechanism altogether.
 The decision to select a particular path needs to be made by reconciling your ambition with the available resource channels and the requisite skills necessary to see the vision through.

 Unwavering, optimistic passion: The tenacity and conviction with which you pursue your dream, confront obstacles and craft solutions to progress ahead sets you apart as a leader.
 A great businessman is one who holds onto hope like it is the only capital available.
 For, the road to entrepreneurial greatness is fraught with many complex turns, which need to be accepted and then navigated with a positive equanimity.
 You need to treasure the drive that allows you to clock in extra hours when required and perform the same tasks with unfazed vigor.
 Also, any entrepreneurial achievement can be traced to the individual`s resilience, deep self-confidence and self-reliance.
 These, truly, are the qualities of an effective leader.
 Qualities that entrepreneurs like Oprah Winfrey or Henry Ford or even Thomas Edison embody.
 We all know that their professional and personal lives were not without hardships but their self-belief led them to touch human lives in a remarkable way.